gabrijob/DM_proj/README.md

 For each task event T:
   (Priority of T, (ID of T's Job, Event Type))
 ```
-Following, we will contruct an _Eviction Rate by Priority_ RDD, which will consist of yet a new arrangement:
+Following, we will construct an _Eviction Rate by Priority_ RDD, which will consist of yet a new arrangement:

 ```
 For each task event T: